codatio/codat-docs/docs/lending/get-started.md

 ### Authorization flow

 As part of using the Lending API, you will need your customers to authorize your access to their data.
-To do so, use Link - our pre-built, conversion-optimized, and white-labelled authorization journey.
+To do so, use Link - our pre-built, conversion-optimized, and white-labelled authorization flow.

-You can fully embed Link in your experience by using our [Embedded Link](/auth-flow/authorize-embedded-link) component in your front-end code or choose our out-of-the-box [Hosted Link](/auth-flow/authorize-hosted-link) authorization flow to get up and running as quick as possible.
+We recommend you fully embed the Link auth flow in your experience by using our [Embedded Link](/auth-flow/authorize-embedded-link) SDK in your front-end code.
+You can also choose our out-of-the-box [Hosted Link](/auth-flow/authorize-hosted-link) auth flow option to get up and running as quick as possible.

 The solution lets you tailor the authorization journey to your business needs.
 You can: